-Debra E. Guston is a partner in the law firm of Guston & Guston, L.L.P., Glen Rock, NJ and Visiting Lecturer at Rutgers School of Law where she teaches Family Law.
+Debra E. Guston is a partner in the law firm of Guston & Guston, L.L.P., Glen Rock, NJ and Lecturer at Rutgers School of Law where she teaches Family Law and Assisted Reproduction.
 Deb is a Past President and the current Adoption Director of the Academy of Adoption & Assisted Reproduction Attorneys, an international organization of close to 500 highly credentialed attorneys working in adoption and assisted reproduction law.

 Deb graduated cum laude from Mount Holyoke College, holds a M.A. from Emerson College and received her J.D. from Cardozo School of Law.

 Deb’s practice focuses on family formation through adoption and assisted reproduction and family protection through estate planning; estate litigation and administration and guardianships for seniors and special needs children.
 She also represents non-profit organizations in formation and governance issues.

 Deb is a Past President of the ACLU-NJ and recently ended her tenure as a Trustee after more than twelve years.
 She is a Trustee Emeritus of the NJSBA Family Law Executive Committee and was honored with the Section’s Tischler Award, the highest honor given by the NJ State Bar’s Family Law Section.

 Deb is appointed by the New Jersey Supreme Court to the Family Practice Committee, which evaluates rule changes and other issues for referral to the high court.
 She was also recently appointed to the New Jersey Supreme Court Advisory Committee on Access and Fairness.
 Deb also served on NJ State Bar task forces examining the right to assigned counsel and access to justice during the COVID-19 pandemic.